-Aircon Hissing Sound While Running
+Why Is My Aircon Hissing While Running?

 A hissing noise during operation is unsettling because it sounds like a leak.
-It could be harmless pressure changes or a real refrigerant path fault — the timing and whether cooling has changed tell you which.
+It could be harmless pressure changes or a real refrigerant path fault, the timing and whether cooling has changed tell you which.

 1. Normal Short Expansion Noise